English Reformation: Lutheranism

-Nevertheless, English Catholicism was strong and popular in the early 1500s, and those who held Protestant sympathies remained a religious minority until political events intervened.
+Those who held Protestant sympathies remained a religious minority until political events intervened.
 As heretics in the eyes of church and state, early Protestants were persecuted.
-Between 1530 and 1533, Thomas Hitton (England's first Protestant martyr), Thomas Bilney, Richard Bayfield, John Tewkesbury, James Bainham, Thomas Benet, Thomas Harding, John Frith and Andrew Hewet were burned to death.
+Between 1530 and 1533, Thomas Hitton (England's first Protestant martyr), Thomas Bilney, Richard Bayfield, John Tewkesbury, James Bainham, Thomas Benet, Thomas Harding, John Frith, and Andrew Hewet were burned to death.
 William Tracy was posthumously convicted of heresy for denying purgatory and affirming justification by faith, and his corpse was disinterred and burned.

 Henrician Reformation

+Henry VIII acceded to the English throne in 1509 at the age of 17.
+He made a dynastic marriage with Catherine of Aragon, the widow of his brother Arthur, in June 1509, just before his coronation on Midsummer's Day.
+Unlike his father, who was secretive and conservative, young Henry appeared the epitome of chivalry and sociability.
+An observant Catholic, he heard up to five masses a day (except during the hunting-season).

+As with many of his contemporary monarchs, Henry felt his prerogatives were not recognised or were threatened by the Popes, and vice versa.
+In the period 1513 to 1519, he contended with Pope Leo X to remove the bishop of Tournai, the region of modern-day Belgium which Henry had then personally conquered, and developed increasingly imperialist and absolutist justifications.

 Annulment controversy

-Henry VIII acceded to the English throne in 1509 at the age of 17.
-He made a dynastic marriage with Catherine of Aragon, widow of his brother Arthur, in June 1509, just before his coronation on Midsummer's Day.
-Unlike his father, who was secretive and conservative, the young Henry appeared the epitome of chivalry and sociability.
-An observant Roman Catholic, he heard up to five masses a day (except during the hunting season); of "powerful but unoriginal mind", he let himself be influenced by his advisors from whom he was never apart, by night or day.
+Henry was regarded as having a "powerful but unoriginal mind"; he let himself be influenced by his advisors, from whom he was never apart, by night or day.
 He was thus susceptible to whoever had his ear.

 This contributed to a state of hostility between his young contemporaries and the Lord Chancellor, Cardinal Thomas Wolsey.
-As long as Wolsey had his ear, Henry's Roman Catholicism was secure: in 1521, he had defended the Roman Catholic Church from Martin Luther's accusations of heresy in a book he wrote—probably with considerable help from the conservative Bishop of Rochester John Fisher—entitled The Defence of the Seven Sacraments, for which he was awarded the title "Defender of the Faith" (Fidei Defensor) by Pope Leo X. (Successive English and British monarchs have retained this title to the present, even after the Anglican Church broke away from Roman Catholicism, in part because the title was re-conferred by Parliament in 1544, after the split.)
-Wolsey's enemies at court included those who had been influenced by Lutheran ideas, among whom was the attractive, charismatic Anne Boleyn.
+As long as Wolsey had his ear, Henry's Catholicism was secure: in 1521, he had defended the Catholic Church from Martin Luther's accusations of heresy in a book he wrote—probably with considerable help from the conservative Bishop of Rochester John Fisher—entitled The Defence of the Seven Sacraments, for which he was awarded the title "Defender of the Faith" (Fidei Defensor) by Pope Leo X. (Successive English and British monarchs have retained this title to the present, even after the Anglican Church broke away from Catholicism, in part because the title was re-conferred by Parliament in 1544, after the split.)
+Wolsey's enemies at court included those who had been influenced by Lutheran ideas, among whom was attractive, charismatic Anne Boleyn.